 The college has a mature process for reviewing the appropriateness of the curriculum and for responding to needs.
 This process is bottom up, focusing on yearly review of provision by the curriculum lead with middle and senior managers, including the principal.
 The review considers the effectiveness of the provision by considering student feedback, quality of outcomes including critically the quality of destinations, employer feedback and the soft intelligence from the curriculum team.

 This is augmented with insight from the senior team based on their engagement with stakeholders.
-The college is represented at a senior level on the Marches LSIP Board and the Shropshire Economic Partnership, and was represented on the Marches LEP board until the (extended) term of office ended, a role which included chairing the Skills Advisory Panel and producing the Skills Report.
-This process led the college to invest in Brickwork, building two brick workshops and growing student and apprentice numbers from 30 to 120, and to invest in Motor Vehicle Engineering, building the new Automotive Centre and growing students and apprentice numbers from 50 to 150.
+The college established Skills Advisory Panels for Health, Construction and Digital skills in 2022, and added Engineering and Professional in 2023, and these groups meet termly.
+The college is represented at a senior level on the Shropshire Economic Partnership, and on the Marches LSIP Board during phase 1, and on the Marches Education Partnership Board, which provides oversight of the LSIP Projects, and was represented on the Marches LEP board until the (extended) term of office ended, a role which included chairing the Skills Advisory Panel and producing the Skills Report.
+The college uses Labour Market Intelligence to validate curriculum plans as appropriate.

+This process has informed a number of developments.
+It led the college to invest in Brickwork, building two brick workshops and growing student and apprentice numbers from 30 to 120, and to invest in Motor Vehicle Engineering, building the new Automotive Centre and growing students and apprentice numbers from 50 to 150.
 The Automotive Centre was a collaborative project with the Marches LEP and four regional employers.
+It has also led the college to invest in a new Health Education Centre, to support the expansion of the curriculum to include T Levels in Adult Nursing, Midwifery and Supporting Mental Health.
+The content of new HTQs in Contruction, Health and Digital, and the content of the college Modular Accelerator Programme has been co-designed with the appropriate Skills Advisory Panels.